Gifts and Patient Possessions

 - Food Items – not to be stored in bedrooms.
 Small quantities of food may be taken to room upon retiring to bed (i.e. 1x packet of crisps up to 1000mls juice)

-If you are a carer, friend or relative of a patient and would like information, please contact the Family Support Team on 01777 247571.
-Alternatively, visit our Rampton Hospital Family Support Team pages.
+If you are a carer, friend or relative of a patient and would like information, please contact the Family and Volunteer Support Service on 01777 247571.
+Alternatively, visit our Rampton Hospital Family and Volunteer Support Service pages.